TremayneChrist/ProtectJS/README.md

 </head>
 ```

-We need to use a function here so that we can tell ProtectJS to protect and return the object.
+Now that ProtectJS is available, we need to use it on the object.
+To do this we need to change the way it is built by wrapping it in a function to return the protected result...

 ```javascript